Period 1

 III.5: Symbolic Analysis

-Organizers: Folkmar Bornemann, Ioana Dumitriu, Joel Tropp
+Organizers: Folkmar Bornemann, Ioana Dumitriu, Joel A. Tropp

 Organizers: Sabrina Kunzweiler, Elisa Lorenzo Garcia, Stefano Marseglia